neuroinformatics-unit/HowTo/docs/source/ephys_at_swc/community.md

 In addition, the
 [Neuropixels](https://neuropixelsgroup.slack.com/)
-Slack is a great resource, with an active community discussing extracellular electrophysiology acquisition and analysis.
+Slack channel is a great resource, with an active community discussing extracellular electrophysiology acquisition and analysis.